minpyaythein/study_notes/AWS Solution Architect Exam.md

 Set up three NAT gateways, one in each public subnet in each AZ.
 Create a custom route table for each AZ that forwards non-local traffic to the NAT gateway in its AZ

+#### An Internet Gateway serves two purposes: to provide a target in your VPC route tables for internet-routable traffic and to perform network address translation (NAT) for instances that have been assigned public IPv4 addresses.

 #### The database backend for a retail company's website is hosted on Amazon RDS for MySQL having a primary instance and three read replicas to support read scalability.
 The company has mandated that the read replicas should lag no more than 1 second behind the primary instance to provide the best possible user experience

 Set up database migration from Amazon RDS MySQL to Amazon Aurora MySQL.
 Swap out the MySQL read replicas with Aurora Replicas.
 Configure Aurora Auto Scaling